Drug overdoses

 Funding

-Overdose research at Department of Forensic Sciences, OUH, is a permanent assignment based on funding from the Ministry of Health and Care Services.
+Overdose research at the Department of Forensic Sciences, OUH, is a permanent assignment based on funding from the Ministry of Health and Care Services.
 In addition, the Norwegian Directorate of Health has provided funding on targeted overdose research projects.

 Ongoing projects